 General Recycling Guidance

 The Cornish Recycling Center is located on School Street and accepts a variety of paper, plastic and metal items in commingled bins (no need to sort).
-Check out our flyer what we CAN accept.
+Check out our flier to see what we CAN accept.
 If it is not on the list, please do not put it in the bin.

 The Cornish Recycling Center DOES NOT accept the items discussed below.